-Smoking/Tobacco Products - Students are prohibited from using, possessing, purchasing or selling tobacco and vaping products, including the product marketed as Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, at any time in school buildings, on buses, vans or other vehicles owned by, leased by or under the control of a school district, and on property owned by, leased by or under the control of the school district, or at school-sponsored activities that are held off school property.
-The Board prohibits student possession or use of products marketed and sold as tobacco cessation products or for other therapeutic purposes, except as authorized in the District's Administration of Medication policy.
-The Board prohibits student possession of any form of medical marijuana at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; on property owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.
+Smoking/Tobacco Products - Students are prohibited from using, possessing, purchasing or selling tobacco and vaping products, including the product marketed as Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, at any time in school buildings, on buses, vans or other vehicles owned by, leased by or under the control of a school district, and on property owned by, leased by or under the control of a school district, and sold as tobacco cessation products or for other therapeutic purposes, except as authorized in the District's Administration of Medication policy.
+The Board prohibits student possession of any form of medical marijuana at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.